 - In India, health insurance coverage for PLHIV is very limited.

 FACT: Unfortunately, this is true.
 There are limited health insurance plans that cover HIV or AIDS treatment in India.
 Unlike other conditions, HIV/ AIDS as a pre-existing condition is not covered even after enduring the waiting period.
-It remains exclusion, now and always.
+It remains an exclusion, now and always.

 The author Dr. Bhawana Shinde (MBBS, MD-pharma) is an HIV Expert and Consultant (HIV), at the University of Washington’s I-TECH, India.
 She has been working in the field of HIV-AIDS for several years including handling medical affairs and research with Pharmaceuticals.
 Apart from HIV, Dr. Bhawana has also done notable work in the field of autism and parenting.
 Contact: bhawana83shinde@gmail.com